 Exciting news!
 On the 21st February, Australia’s borders are reopening to fully-vaccinated travellers.
 Whether you’re planning an epic holiday or you’re eager to visit friends and family, our cheap Australia 2022 flights will help you get there.
 But what can you expect when you arrive?

 Well, life Down Under is truly epic – on a large scale.
-The monstrous continent in the Southern Hemisphere is the sixth largest country in the world and has extremely varied landscapes, unique wildlife and some of the world’s best beaches.
+Australia is the sixth largest country in the world and has extremely varied landscapes, unique wildlife and some of the world’s best beaches.
 From majestic Uluru in the barren Outback to the tropical rainforests and coral reefs of Queensland – there’s no other place like Oz.
 Find out more as we shine the spotlight on Australia.

 Where to go in Australia

 Best for scenery: Blue Mountains.
 Discover stunning eucalyptus forests, just an hour west of Sydney.